DHTMLX/gantt-docs/data/desktop/server_nodejs.md

 Using Gantt with Node.js
 ==============================

-The current article describes the steps that should be completed on the server-side for creating Gantt with Node.js.
-(In order to implement server-side integration of Gantt with Node.js)
+The current article describes the steps that should be completed on the server side implemented with Node.js and REST API for loading and storing data in Gantt.

 If you use some other technology, check the list of available integration variants below: